PaulAtKeyboard/OpenCCTV/README.md

 Basic web GIS of Auckland CCTV Network

 ## Concept
-Auckland Transporation has a public list of CCTV network available.
+Auckland Transportation (AT) has their CCTV network publicaly avaiable.
 We are going to map all the cameras.